Background pattern

 Adults and adolescents over 16 years old: take 1 effervescent tablet every 4-6 hours, up to a maximum of 8 effervescent tablets per day, as needed.

-Use in children and adolescents
+Use in Children and Adolescents

 Do not administer to children or adolescents under 16 years old:

-Instructions for correct administration of the preparation:
+Instructions for the Correct Administration of the Preparation:

 To take Dolmen, dissolve the effervescent tablet in half a glass of water and wait for the bubbling or effervescence to disappear before drinking it.
-This medication should be taken after meals or with food.
+This medication should be taken after meals or with some food.

 The main symptoms of overdose are: headache, dizziness, ringing in the ears, blurred vision, drowsiness, sweating, nausea, vomiting, and occasionally diarrhea.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center immediately or call the Toxicological Information Service, phone 915 620 420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to a medical center immediately or call the Toxicology Information Service, phone 915 620 420, indicating the medication and the amount ingested.

-If you forgot to take Dolmen
+If You Forget to Take Dolmen

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medications, this medication may produce adverse effects, although not all people will experience them.
+Like all medications, this medication can produce side effects, although not all people experience them.

-Frequent Adverse Effects:
+Frequent Side Effects:

 • Urticaria, skin rashes, angioedema.